snandasena/behavioral-cloning/README.md

 ### Introduction
-The goal of the project is to build a ML model to simulate a car to run in a autonomus mode that is provided by Udacity.
+The goal of the project is to build a ML model to simulate a car to run in an autonomous mode that is provided by Udacity.
 The simulator can be found [here](https://github.com/udacity/self-driving-car-sim).
-The deep neural network will be used to build this model primalary Convolutional Neuaral Network(CNN) will be implemented by using [NVIDIA End-to-End Deep Learning for Self-Driving Cars architecture](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/).
-There are two provided lane tracks to generate training data for this project and this project requirement is to build a model for first track.
-To continue this project successfuly following steps were proccessed.
+The deep neural network will be used to build this model and primary Convolutional Neural Network(CNN) will be implemented by using [NVIDIA End-to-End Deep Learning for Self-Driving Cars architecture](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/).
+There are two provided lane tracks to generate training data for this project, and this project requirement is to build a model for the first track.
+To continue this project successfully following steps were processed.

-* Data Preprocessing & Image Data Aumentation
+* Data Preprocessing & Image Data Augmentation
 * Traning Data Preparation
 * Building the Model Architecture
 * Training the Model
 * Testing with the Simulator

 ### Data Preprocessing
-To undestand about these simulator generated data I used a 'Jupyter Notebook](image_utils.ipynb) and did some preliminary data precessing steps.
+To understand these simulators generated data I used a 'Jupyter Notebook](image_utils.ipynb) and did some preliminary data precessing steps.
-**Note: This Jupyter file is not covering all the steps I was followed and it was used to start image preprocessing.**
+**Note: This Jupyter file is not covering all the steps I followed, and it was used to start image preprocessing.**

 Following is the simulator generated driving logs CSV's Pandas dataframe head.

 ![](resources/data-look-a-like.png)

 #### The Data
 This simulator is generating a CSV file with **7** columns and there are **3** of columns contain images related details namely **center, left, and right**.
-These are the our input lables that we want to use to build a this **Regression** model.
-The output of the model is **streering** the streering angle for three images.
-In real case these three images are taken from three different cameras at the same time.
-Following is the high level view of the data collection system that is used by NVIDIA.
+These are the input labels that we want to use to build this **Regression** model.
+The output of the model is **steering** the steering angle for three images.
+In the real case, these three images are taken from three different cameras at the same time.
+Following is the high-level view of the data collection system that is used by NVIDIA.

 ![](resources/data-collection-system-624x411.png)

 Image source: https://developer.nvidia.com/blog/deep-learning-self-driving-cars/

-And following are the simulator generated (track01) images samples respctively **center, left, and right**.
+And following are the simulator generated (track01) image samples respectively **center, left, and right**.

 Center | Left | Right|
 -------|------|------|
 ![](resources/center.png)| ![](resources/left.png) |![](resources/right.png)|

 #### Basic Image Processing
-I used few basic image processing techniques to clean and have nice image data to input for CNN model.
+I used a few basic image processing techniques to clean and have nice image data to input for CNN model.
 Following are the **Python** functions were used to do image processing.

 ###### Cropping
-This is used to remove Sky and other unnecessray things from training image data.
+This is used to remove Sky and other unnecessary things from training image data.

 ```python
 # Crop images to extract required road sections and to remove sky from the road